samof76/gorouter/docs/troubleshoot.md

     - Latency
     - number of request/sec

-## REMOVE: If you are seeing the above behavior, now would be a great time call in the big guns(yes the support team) ;)
+## REMOVE: If you are seeing the above behavior, now would be a great time call in the big guns(yes the support team)

 <a name='tips'></a>
 #### Tips/tools on how to analyze network delays.
 - Consider using pingdom app on a Cloudfoundry deployment to monitor the latency and uptime metrics.
 - Monitor latency of all routers(If you are using datadog , do not get the average of all routers.
 Try to monitor them individually on the same graph).
 - Use `tcpdump` to understand more about network delays of at TCP level.
 - Use access logs for application.
 - Consider enabling access logs on the Load Balancer(for eg with AWS: http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html)
+- If access log is not generated for a request it means that it did not reach router.
+Access logs are generated for every incoming request.